learncytech4good/youtube_tutorials/indexer-clustering-setup/indexer-clustering-setup.md

 ## Configuring Search Head Node

+### Method 1: Splunk Web

 `Note: This method is intended for each search head cluster member.`

+1. **Access Splunk Web:**
+   - Navigate to your Splunk instance URL.
+   - Log in with appropriate credentials.

+2. **Navigate to Indexer Clustering:**
+   - Go to `Settings` -> `Indexer Clustering`.

+3. **Enable Indexer Clustering:**
+   - Click on "Enable indexer clustering" to begin the configuration.

+4. **Configure Search Head Node:**
+   - Follow prompts to select the manager node and proceed by clicking "Next".

+5. **Configure Search Head Node Settings:**
+   - Define configurations for "Peer Node Configuration":
+     - **Manager URI**: Enter the Uniform Resource Identifier (URI) for the manager node.
+     - **Security key**: Set up a security key for communication between nodes.
+   - Click on "Enable Peer Node" to apply settings.

+6. **Restart Splunk:**
+   - Go to "Settings" > "Server controls."
+   - Click on "Restart Splunk" to apply the changes made.

-### Method 1: Command Line
+### Method 2: Command Line

-`Note: This method is intended for each peer node or indexer cluster member.`
+`Note: This method is intended for each search head cluster member.`

 1. **Access Command Line Interface:**
    - Open a terminal or command prompt.